“It feels great to know I helped our client be in a better position to weather so much uncertainty brought on by this global pandemic.”

 The recruiting experience was similar to other interview processes I’ve been through.
 It consisted of three phone interviews and two in-person interviews.
 One thing that stood out during the process was the people.
 Everyone was knowledgeable, down to earth, and helped give me the information I needed to feel comfortable about joining.

-Since joining Capco, I’ve lead teams and improved my project management skills.
-Capco is a firm that has high expectations for its consultants and encourages us to develop strong connections with our clients so that they can see us as a trusted advisor.
+Since I have started at Capco, I’ve lead teams and improved my project management skills.
+Capco is a firm that has high expectations for its consultants and encourages us to develop strong connections with our clients so we become trusted advisors.

-Of all of my work at Capco, the project I enjoyed the most was overseeing the delivery of a payment resiliency application.
-We were helping the client prepare for a catastrophe or major disruption to their business practices.
-We completed the project a year before the pandemic hit.
-It feels great to know I helped our client be in a better position to weather so much uncertainty brought on by this global pandemic.
+Of all of my work here thus far, the project I've enjoyed most was overseeing the delivery of a payment resiliency application.
+We were helping the client prepare for a catastrophe or major disruption to their business practices and completed the project a year before the COVID-19 pandemic.
+It feels great to know I helped the client to become better positioned to weather such significant uncertainty.

 I am proud to say I am the recruiting lead for on-campus recruiting at Howard University.
 As a Morehouse grad and an active member of the DC Morehouse alumni chapter, I understand the importance of having a diverse pipeline of candidates that we recruit.
 When engaging with Howard students, I can share my own professional experience and story.